LOL: Last One Laughing UK

-LOL: Last One Laughing UK is a British comedy reality television series based on the Japanese show Documental.
-Hosted by Jimmy Carr, the show features ten comedians competing to make each other laugh without laughing themselves.
+LOL: Last One Laughing UK (LOL UK) is a British comedy reality television series based on the Japanese show Documental.
+Hosted by Jimmy Carr and Roisin Conaty, with Mel Giedroyc later replacing Conaty, the show features ten comedians competing to make each other laugh without laughing themselves.
 The last contestant to keep a straight face wins the trophy.

 Premise

-The show brings together ten well-known comedians who must compete to remain expressionless while attempting to make their competitors laugh.
-Any contestant who laughs, smirks, or visibly reacts is given a warning, followed by elimination upon a second offence.
+The show brings together ten comedians who must compete to remain expressionless while attempting to make their competitors laugh.
+Any contestant who laughs, smirks, or visibly reacts is given a warning, followed by elimination upon a second offence, though based on how much time remains, contestants may incur an automatic red card.
 The last remaining comedian is declared the winner and receives the LOL UK Trophy.
+If more than one comedian remains, the winner is decided by the comedian who caused the most laughs.

+Additional gameplay mechanics include the "joker", a prepared performance that all contestants must watch by the person performing.
+The objective remains to make the contestants laugh.
+A joker can be played by the contestant at any time, or if instructed to do so by the host.
+Throughout the game, contestants participate in group games, head-to-heads at the direction of the host, and guests are inserted at random intervals who are not bound by the same rules in an attempt to make contestants laugh.

 Production

-The UK version of LOL: Last One Laughing follows successful international adaptations of the format, including editions in Australia, Mexico, Germany, and Canada.
+The UK version of LOL: Last One Laughing follows successful international adaptations of the format, including editions in Australia, Mexico, Germany, South Africa and Canada.
 It is produced by Banijay UK labels Initial and Zeppotron and is available exclusively on Amazon Prime Video.
+LOL: Last One Laughing Naija and LOL: Last One Laughing Philippines are the Nigerian and Filipino versions respectively.

+A Halloween themed special of LOL UK, entitled Last One Screaming, is set to premiere on Amazon Prime Video in late October 2026, with a third season to be broadcast in 2027.